 How does OGS work?

-A simple Internet Control Message Protocol (ICMP) ping request does not work because many Cisco Adaptive Security Appliance (ASA) firewalls are configured in order to block ICMP packets to prevent discovery.
+A simple Internet Control Message Protocol (ICMP) ping request does not work because many Cisco Adaptive Security Appliance (ASA) firewalls are configured to block ICMP packets in order to prevent discovery.
 Instead, the client sends three HTTP/443 requests to each headend that appears in a merge of all profiles.
 These HTTP probes are referred to as OGS pings in the logs, but, as explained earlier, they are not ICMP pings.
 In order to ensure that a (re)connection does not take too long, OGS selects the previous gateway by default if it does not receive any OGS ping results within seven seconds.
 (Look for OGS ping results in the log.)

 Once the calculation is finished, the results are stored in the preferences_global file.
 There have been issues with this data not being stored in the file before.